 Tymoshenko: Ukraine's 'trial of the century'

-The trial of former Ukrainian prime minister Yulia Tymoshenko has jeopardized Ukraine's long-term ambitions to join the EU amid accusations President Viktor Yanukovych is seeking to eliminate his main political opponent.
+The trial of former Ukrainian prime minister Yulia Tymoshenko has jeopardized Ukraine's long-term ambitions to join the EU after she was found guilty of abuse of power and jailed for seven years.

 Here is a chronology of the trial of the former Orange Revolution leader, the most important legal process in Ukraine since the collapse of the Soviet Union: